Brady Anderson: Acting and personal life

 Anderson appeared on an episode of the television sitcom Sabrina the Teenage Witch.
 It was the Season 1, Episode 14 titled, "Sabrina Through the Looking Glass," which originally aired on January 17, 1997.

 Anderson appeared in the 2011 movie The Absent, and was credited as "baseball player."

 In 2020, Anderson began dating South Korean-American singer, actress and ballerina Stephanie, whom he met in Los Angeles in 2012.

 Work in Japan

 Brady Anderson joined Ripken on a journey to Japan, the first trip for Anderson as a "sports diplomat".
 Anderson was an obvious choice for a companion for Ripken who said that Anderson is someone who "could help on the mission, spread goodwill and be with kids".
 Anderson and Ripken were joined by Japanese baseball player Sachio Kinugasa.
 The trip took place November 8–16, 2011, and included visits to several towns (Tokyo, Ofunato, Nishinomiya, and Kyoto) affected by the 2011 Tōhoku earthquake and tsunami.
 During the trip to Japan, Anderson and Ripken hosted baseball and softball clinics, as well as motivational activities.

+Coaching

+On November 21, 2025, the Los Angeles Angels hired Anderson to serve as the team's hitting coach under new manager Kurt Suzuki.